Best websites to sell your small business

 Typical deal size: Mid to larger

-For fee details, consult each platform’s public pricing or seller FAQs, for example, the pages for BizBuySell, Acquire.com, Empire Flippers, and Flippa.
-These references help you compare the total cost of selling online without guesswork.
+For the most up-to-date fee details, consult each platform’s public pricing or seller FAQs, for example, the pages for BizBuySell, Acquire.com, Empire Flippers, Flippa, and Baton.

 Best Websites by Business Type